Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 The key features of Tizen 6.0 are the enhancement of the development environment, core, and AI components.

-## Enhancement of Development Environment and Core Component
+## Enhancement of development environment and core component

 ### Tizen.NET